-Feature Commenting a policy objective or draft Feature Users are able to comment on an objective and on policy drafts Definition User story "As a user of the site, I want to discuss objectives and p rest of the community can see my views" olicy drafts, so that the Description Comments can be added on the objective page and on drafts of documents.
+Feature Commenting a policy objective or draft Feature Users are able to comment on an objective and on policy drafts Definition User story "As a user of the site, I want to discuss objectiv rest of the community can see my views" es and policy drafts, so that the Description Comments can be added on the objective page and on drafts of documents.
 This allows users to discuss the over all intent of the policy being produced and the contents of each draft at a document level.
 Users are also able to vote on comments using the ubiquitous 'up-vote / down-vote' model.
-Technical Comments are submitted by web forms and stored as n • other entities in the system.
-This allows the commenting extended to other items if the need arises. g system to be easily implementation extended to other items if the need arises.
-Screenshot of Testing done Write the Objective(8) Gett × Writers Questions Comments Oreat talk blw; 3 ^ 1 ∨ Response from the writers.
-Thanks!
+Technical implementation Comments are submitted by web forms and sto other entities in the system.
+This allows the con extended to other items if the need arises. • Screenshot of Testing done Write the Objective8. herokuapp.com/objectives/22 Writers Questions Comments Oreactark prov: 3 1 Response from the writers Thanks!
 Want to discuss the objective?
 You can leave a comment here.
-Commenting Add a comment
+Commenting] Add a comment